itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/05_extension-2.0/index.md

 The extension has been uploaded .

-For enable it, use the 8th link: POST extensions/extensionname/environmentConfiguration.
+To enable it, use the 8th link: POST extensions/extensionname/environmentConfiguration.
 Try it out.

 Enter the name of the extension com.dynatrace.demo.extension and enter the correct version number (1.0.0).